-Should You Go to School to Become a Phlebotomy Tech?
+Should You Train to Be a Phlebotomy Technician?

-First of all, not many people are likely to know what a phlebotomy tech or phlebotomist is.
-The basic answer is a medical professional whose job is to draw blood.
-We will provide more details later.
-So naturally anyone who selects this profession must be OK around blood and needles.
-And if you are anxious in hospitals or other Felton DE medical facilities, well this job may not be right for you.
-And now let’s talk about the patients.
-Phlebotomy Technicians tend to work with anxious people who don’t like needles or having a blood sample drawn.
-And because most health care facilities are open 24 hours, you may be required to work weekends, nights and even on holidays.
+First of all, few people probably know what a phlebotomy tech or phlebotomist is.
+The short definition is a health care professional who draws blood from patients.
+We will go into more depth later.
+So of course anyone who selects this profession must be comfortable with needles and blood.
+And if you are anxious in hospitals or other Dover DE medical facilities, well this job may not be the best choice for you.
+And then there are the patients.
+Phlebotomy Technicians routinely work with anxious people who don’t like needles or having their blood taken.
+And because many medical facilities are open around the clock, you may be expected to work weekends, evenings and even on holidays.
 But if you can handle the hours and the needles and blood, and if you enjoy interacting with people and are patient and compassionate, this could be the perfect profession for you.

-Where do Phlebotomy Techs Work?
+Where do Phlebotomy Techs Practice?

 Phlebotomy Education, Certification and Licensing

 - National Phlebotomy Association

 - American Medical Technologists (AMT)

 There are several states that do call for certification prior to practicing as a phlebotomy tech, including Nevada and California.
 California and a handful of other states even require licensing.
 So it’s essential that you choose a phlebotomy training program that not only furnishes a superior education, but also preps you for any certification or licensing exams that you are required or elect to take.